Pompeii is an ancient Roman city located near the coast of the Bay of Naples, Italy.

 The Amphitheatre of Pompeii dates back to 70 BC.
 It is the oldest surviving Roman amphitheater.

-The next Roman amphitheater built from stone is the Colosseum in Rome, which was built a century later.
+The next Roman amphitheater built from stone is the Colosseum in Rome, made a century later.

-The quality of Garum ranged from the very costly to the cheap – something like wine.
+The quality of Garum ranged from very costly to cheap – something like wine.

 A good bottle of Garum could be obtained in Pompeii for today’s worth of $500.